 Discrete-depth sampling helps us determine things like: how often and far plankton taxa move up and down in the water column throughout the day (many plankton undergo a daily cycle of vertical migration hundreds of meters up and down), whether certain types of plankton prefer specific water depths, and how plankton distributions change in high- versus low-productivity water masses.
 In the context of our current cruise to study a newly-upwelled, high-productivity filament off central California, the MOCNESS can also cue us in to how water column distributions change between nearshore and offshore waters, and within the filament as it evolves through time.

-This afternoon’s MOCNESS brought up mainly euphausiids (krill) and a few mall fishes, but stay tuned for exciting hauls, especially from the night tows!
+This afternoon’s MOCNESS brought up mainly euphausiids (krill) and a few small fishes, but stay tuned for exciting hauls, especially from the night tows!
 We are halfway through our second cycle, which means we have two more MOCNESS tows for this round (one tonight, one tomorrow afternoon), along with the usual CTDs, Bongo net tows, and various drifter deployments.
 After a few brushes with the Navy’s missile testing schedule, we have been cleared to keep tracking our filament.
 Science stands strong!

 It’s easy to lose track of days at sea, with our constant stream of science and ever-blue horizon.
 But in some ways, life on the ship is just like a summer afternoon on land: when you smell the barbeque firing up, you know it’s Sunday – steak night!